kelwSagashi/sagaCPU/README.md

 This group of instructions transfers data to and from registers and memory.
 Condition flags are not affected by any instruction in this group.

 > Note: Instructions with rx (eax or ebx) works with merged data of register pairs, for example:
-> If register B have 0x12 and register C have 0x34, when you want realize an arithmetic or logical operation with register pair BC=0x1234, 16 bits direct, the CPU will merge this pair to make operation.
+> If register B have 0x12 and register C have 0x34, when you want realize an arithmetic or logical operation with register pair BC=0x1234, 16 bits direct, the CPU, through some master instruction, will carry out the requested operation.

 ## MOV r, data